 10 June 2020

-In this article for Open Access Government, Mathys & Squire managing associate Andrew White argues that widespread adoption of electric vehicles is key to achieving net-zero carbon emissions.
+In this article for Open Access Government, Mathys & Squire Partner Andrew White argues that widespread adoption of electric vehicles is key to achieving net-zero carbon emissions.

 If the UK Government is to meet its target of net-zero carbon emissions by 2050, then the widespread adoption of electric vehicles is key.
 When combined with a wider shift in how electricity is generated in the UK, electric vehicles truly do oﬀer a more eﬃcient alternative, with a lower carbon footprint than conventional internal combustion engines.
 To date, drivers who have adopted electric vehicles are those with the ability to charge their vehicles either oﬀ-street, at home, and/or at work.